freecodeschoolindy/student-management-system/README.md

 * User
   * email
   * password
-  * groups: student, admin, or volunteer
+  * groups: student, admin, or volunteer (can only belong to one)

-* Profile
+* StudentProfile
   * first_name
   * last_name
   * preferred_name